jottemka/probabilistic_coherence/README.md

 coh([1,2,3],P)
 ```

-Or if one would like the average degree of mutual Bayesian confirmation:
+Or if one would like the average degree of mutual Bayesian confirmation for the set $\{x_1,x_2,x_3\}$:

 ```MATLAB
 ams([1,2,3],P)
 ```

-And if one is interested in the degree of Bayesian confirmation variable $x_1$ receives from variable $x_2$:
+And if one is interested in the degree of Bayesian confirmation the variable $x_1$ receives from the variable $x_2$, one would write:

 ```MATLAB
 sup(1,2,P)
 ```

-The above functions even process multiple probability distributions at the same time.
-Simply let $P$ be a matrix where each row corresponds to a joint probability distribution.
+The above functions also process multiple probability distributions at the same time.
+Simply let `P` be a matrix where each row corresponds to a joint probability distribution $P$.